jiqicn/tcedata/README.md

 # TCEData
-Tools to download data from storages hosted by UvA-TCE to user workspace.
+Jupyter-based tools to download data from TCE-hosted storage.

 **Note: if you run TCEData on a machine connected to UvA network or a virtual machine on SURF Research Cloud (SRC), you don't need VPN.
 Otherwise, you need to firstly connect to the UvA VPN.**